trongminh03/BKAI-Vietnamese-SLU/README.md

         ```
         - This results in 2 differents dataset with 2 different jsonl files which then produces 2 different checkpoints.
 We will ensemble it in Inference part.
+        - To augment and denoise data, we use [this](https://github.com/karolpiczak/ESC-50) and [this](https://github.com/facebookresearch/denoiser) repo.
     4. Prepare your dataset
         - To put your dataset in correct format and process it run:
             ```